Guidance on Recruitment and Selection for Applicants

-42. Details of which selection methods will be used will be outlined in the Information for Applicants booklet.
+42. Details of which selection methods will be used will be outlined in the Candidate Information Booklet.

 43. You may be asked to complete one or more online tests as part of the recruitment process.
 You will usually be sent a link to a website where the tests are to be completed.
 These tests help us to identify whether you have the skills required for the role and assess your suitability.
 The number and type of tests you will be asked to complete will depend on the type of role you are applying for.
 You can usually take the tests at any time within a specific number of days, which will be outlined in the email sent to you.
 The tests may be timed, so please ensure that you can give them your full attention before starting the assessment.

 44. You may be asked to do a presentation as part of the assessment process.
 You may be told the subject of the presentation in advance to allow you to prepare, or it could be given to you on the day.
 The subject of the presentation may or may not be an area you are familiar with and you might be given some additional materials to help you prepare.
 The letter inviting you to the assessment will give details of the format the presentation will take, the time allowed for the exercise and whether handouts or presentation slides are expected.
 It is also likely that the assessors will ask you further questions about your presentation.
 These might focus on the subject matter but may also cover the way in which you prepared for the assessment.

 45. You may be asked to attend an assessment centre will usually consist of a combination of different selection methods.

 46. Part of the assessment process will involve an interview.
 The interview will be a Blended Interview which is a flexible style of interviewing which uses a combination of distinctive interview question types.
 These are as follows: